 Microsoft Teams is now generally available for Office 365 customers, and for those of you who are planning to use it you may be looking for a way to deploy the Teams client to your user's computers.

 Teams is a self-updating application.
 It will check for, and download, any available updates each time the user runs the program.
 That makes it simple to maintain (as long as you allow it to self-update), and means that deploying Teams is basically a task of running the installer once, and then not running it again.
-So with a little scripting logic you can check for the existence of the Teams application in the user’s AppData folder, and run or not run the installer depending on the results.
+If you block Teams from self-updating, Microsoft warns that your Teams experience will likely degrade and you'll miss out on new features and performance improvements that are released.

 Preparing to Deploy Microsoft Teams

 Before you deploy the Teams client you should verify that Teams in your Office 365 tenant is configured the way you want it.
 Teams configuration is demonstrated in my Getting Started with Microsoft Teams article.

 Although Teams is included with eligible Office 365 plans, it can be enabled and disabled on a per-user basis.
 If you have had Teams disabled during the preview phase, now is the time to turn it back on.
 For my demonstration environment I'm using Azure AD group-based license management, and have an Active Directory group that is configured to enable the Teams option for users' licenses.
 Helpfully, that also means I have a security group already in place that I can target my Group Policy to.

 Download the Microsoft Teams installer using the links above, and place the files on a network share that users and computers can read from.
 For this demonstration, the installer will be running from the path \\mgmt\installs\MicrosoftTeams.

 If you deploy an old package, the Teams application will self-update automatically.
 However, you should keep your deployment share updated on a regular basis with the latest install packages to save time.

 Deploying Teams via Script or Group Policy using the Setup.exe Package